-Haiti is a founding member of the United Nations since 1945.
-In 1948, Haiti played a key role in the drafting the Universal Declaration of Human Rights, notably thanks to Haitian Senator Emile Saint-Lot, rapporteur of the Drafting Committee of the UDHR.
+Haiti is a founding member of the United Nations (UN), which the country joined in 1945.
+In 1948, Haiti played a key role in the drafting of the Universal Declaration of Human Rights, notably thanks to Haitian Senator Emile Saint-Lot, Rapporteur of the Drafting Committee of the Universal Declaration of Human Rights.

-Haiti is also one of the first countries that joined UNESCO in 1946.
-One of the first collaborations between the United Nations and Haiti was conducted in 1947, in partnership with UNESCO, through an initiative in the field of education, in the localities of Marbial and Lafond in Jacmel.
-The partnerships between the United Nations and Haiti have increased steadily since its first collaboration.
+Haiti was also one of the first countries to join UNESCO as early as 1946.
+One of the first United Nations’ collaborations with Haiti was carried out in 1947, precisely as part of a partnership with UNESCO, through an education initiative implemented in the localities of Marbial and Lafond, in Jacmel.
+Since then, partnerships between the United Nations and Haiti have gradually developed.

-In 2019, the UN family in Haiti is composed of 19 agencies, funds and programmes, including the United Nations Mission for the Support of Justice in Haiti (MINUJUSTH).
+In 2020, the UN family in Haiti is composed of 19 agencies, funds and programmes and the United Nations Integrated Office in Haiti (BINUH).

 To learn more visit: https://haiti.un.org/.